S1NAPANAHI/Webcite-for-new-authors/ENHANCED_TIMELINE_INTEGRATION.md

 ## Overview

-This guide explains how to integrate the enhanced cosmic timeline dial with stone-like textures, metallic finishes, and rotation animations into your existing Zoroasterverse timeline page.
+This guide explains how to integrate the enhanced cosmic timeline dial with stone-like textures, metallic finishes, and rotation animations into your existing Zoroastervers timeline page.

 ## New Components Added